Guaranteed efficient energy estimation of quantum many-body Hamiltonians using ShadowGrouping: Methods

-\paragraph*{Remark 1} The tail bound~\eqref{eq:vector_bernstein} keeps a balance between the magnitude of the coefficients $h_i$ of each observable and how often they have been measured, respectively. \paragraph*{Remark 2} Due to the inherent commutation relations in \cref{eq:Hamiltonian}, the dependence of the tail bound~\eqref{eq:vector_bernstein} on the $N_i$ necessarily becomes slightly convoluted.
+\end{corollary} This corollary includes the edge case of $p=2$ proven in Ref.~\cite[Theorem 12]{Gro11}.
+Our main finding, \cref{theorem:Bernstein}, follows by a suitable choice of random vectors.
+While the proof is included in the \supplement, we want to comment on its implications. \begin{remark} The resulting tail bound~\eqref{eq:vector_bernstein} keeps a balance between the magnitude of the coefficients $h_i$ of each observable and how often they have been measured, respectively.
+In the following section, we show how to turn this insight into the weight function $\wt$. \end{remark} \begin{remark} Due to the inherent commutation relations in \cref{eq:Hamiltonian}, the dependence of the tail bound~\eqref{eq:vector_bernstein} on the $N_i$ necessarily becomes slightly convoluted.
 In fact, we can identify $\lpnorm[1]{\vec{h'}}^{-2}$ to be proportional to a weighted power mean of power $r=-1/2$ where the mean runs over $(N_i)_i$ with weights $(\abs{h_i})_i$.
 Similarly, $\lpnorm[1]{\vec{h''}}$ is inversely proportional to the mean with $r=-1$.
-Some of this mean's properties and relations to other means can be found, e.g., in Ref.~\cite{Bullen03_means}.
+Some of these means' properties and relations to other means can be found, e.g., in Ref.~\cite{Bullen03_means}. \end{remark}

 To make this more precise, the \emph{weighted power mean} of $\vec x\in \RR^d$ with weights $\vec w\in \RR^d_{\geq 0}$ and power $r$ is defined as

 For non-negative $\vec{x},\vec{w}$, $M_r$ is monotonously increasing with $r$.